-A lot of people are intimidated when it comes to cooking seafood.
+Many are intimidated when it comes to cooking live lobster or seafood in general.
 I’ll be honest with you, I think it’s easier than a lot of cuisines, and steamed lobster is no exception.
-Yes, steamed lobsters may be the easiest of them all.
+Yes, steamed lobsters may be the easiest, elegant dinner of them all.

 If you’re from New England, lobster in the summer is a tradition and a staple.
 Or maybe even year-round if you’re my family.
 For years, we ate lobster every Christmas Eve until the party/mess got so big my dad would literally have to clean lobster off the walls.
 That’s what happens when you have 20 crazy people eating lobster in your dining room.

 Be sure to carefully remove the rubber bands from the lobster claws before steaming.
 There is no need to keep them on.
 Scissors or kitchen shears work best for this so you don’t run the risk of getting a love bite.

 I can explain it in 10 seconds.
 Fill a large lidded pot with 1 inch of water.
 Squeeze in juice of one lemon (for freshness), add salt, bring to boil, throw in lobster, cover, and cook for 15-20 minutes until lobsters are bright red.
 This recipe is ideal for 1.5-2 pound lobsters, which is the ideal size for the best tasting lobster.